 Improve your English pronunciation and reduce your accent!

-Pronunciation and accent reduction are arguably the two areas that most English language learners have problems with.
-No matter what your first language is it is almost guaranteed that there are ways that you have learnt to pronounce sounds that will make certain English pronunciation difficult.
+Pronunciation is often an area that English language learners have a lot of problems with.
+No matter what your first language is it’s almost guaranteed that there are ways that you have learnt to pronounce sounds that will make the pronunciation of certain English pronunciation difficult for you.

 ‘R’ pronunciation: There are varying observations on the sound of ‘R’: